MBODM/FileDownloader/README.md

 # FileDownloader
-A simple concurrent file downloader using async/await
+A concurrent file downloader using async/await